Kernix13/github-actions-dotfiles/dotfiles.md

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-## contrast ratio package json file
+## Contrast ratio package json file

 > Look into `browser-sync`